DimitarChristoff/primish/README.md

 });
 ```
 Changes to the parent Class are also reflected in the child Class by inheritance (unless the child has a local
 implementation).
-This differs from when you use the [mixin](#mixin) directives, which copies instead.
+This differs from when you use the [implement](#creating-a-class/implement) directives, which copies instead.

 ```javascript
 // continued from above